Embassy of Canada, Tokyo: Design concepts

-Design Elements
+Design elements

-When announcing the Tokyo embassy project, the goal was to build an embassy in which wouldn't cost money for Canadian citizens.
-The Mitsubishi Trust and the Banking Corporation was chosen to be in charge of the projects finances, design, and construction.
-Mitsubishi in exchange would receive all the revenue from the leasable commercial spaces in the embassy until they obtained the money they invested.
+When announcing the Tokyo embassy project, the goal was to build an embassy that wouldn't cost Canadian citizens money.
+The Mitsubishi Trust and the Banking Corporation was chosen to be in charge of the project's finances, design, and construction.
+Mitsubishi, in exchange, would receive all the revenue from the leasable commercial spaces in the embassy until they obtained the money they invested.

-When designing factors like earthquakes and how to secure the building were heavily researched.
-Many tests simulating the effect of an earthquake, like the 1923 Tokyo earthquake, were conducted to examine the strength of the building.
-The is only one direct entrance into the embassy and lobby space is on the fourth floor, one must enter by ascending a set of escalators outside of the building.
+When designing, factors like earthquakes and how to secure the building were heavily researched.
+Many tests simulating the effects of an earthquake, like the 1923 Tokyo earthquake, were conducted to examine the strength of the building.
+There is only one direct entrance into the embassy, and the lobby space is on the fourth floor.
+One must enter by ascending a set of escalators outside of the building.
 The main door and some windows are from the original chancery built in the 1930s.

-The embassy is seven stories tall, made of concrete and granite facing.
-The program layout is split into two functions, the embassy on the top floors and with the leased office spaces located on the bottom half.
+The embassy is seven stories tall and made of concrete and granite.
+The program layout is split into two functions: the embassy on the top floors and the leased office spaces located on the bottom half.

 Behind the embassy is a private residential area of the imperial household.
 The building was designed to be wide at the base to prevent pedestrians from seeing into the residence.

 To respect the imperial gardens, the roof of the embassy is slanted to minimize the shadow the building would cast on the gardens.
-The maximum depth a shadow can be cast on the grounds is 10 meters for only two hours of the day.
+The maximum depth at which a shadow can be cast on the ground is 10 meters for only two hours of the day.

-While most of the building is private there are certain places visitors can see like the Gardens, Prince Takamando Memorial Gallery, Oscar Peterson Theatre, and E.H Norman Library.
-On average the embassy receives around 10,000 visitors a year.
+While most of the building is private, there are certain places visitors can see, like the Gardens, Prince Takamando Memorial Gallery, Oscar Peterson Theatre, and the E.H Norman Library.
+On average, the embassy receives around 10,000 visitors a year.

 Gardens

 On the main floor of the embassy there is a zen garden designed by Shunmyo Majuno.
 He is the head priest of the Zen temple in Yokoyama, who still practices the traditional garden design of ishitateso.
 The stones used for the garden were used from the Hiroshima region.
 The purpose of this garden was to symbolize the friendship between the two countries, showcasing the Canadian terrain from coast to coast.
-In the garden are three pyramid shaped rocks in which show the mountains bordering the Canadian shield’s western edge.
+In the garden are three pyramid shaped rocks in which show the mountains bordering the Canadian shield's western edge.
 An Inukshuk created by Kananginak Pootoogook from Cape Dorset, is located the far-right hand side of the garden.
 The neighbouring Takahashi Korekiyo Memorial Garden was used as a shakkei, the concept of a borrowed view, when designing the garden.
 This creates a feeling of being detached from the city, allowing one to be immersed within the treetops.